Do you have ADHD?

 We’re Busy Being Awesome is a program designed to help you drop your self-judgment, accept your ADHD, and find the exact tools your brain needs to live the incredible life you deserve.

 ✨ Absolutely!
-If you’d like to talk with Paula about the program to make sure it’s a great fit for you, simply sign up for a time using the calendar below!
+If you’d like to talk with me about the program to make sure it’s a great fit for you, I’d love to hop on Zoom to chat.
+Simply sign up for a time using the calendar here!

 ✨ Awesome!
 Feel free to email Paula at paula @ imbusybeingawesome.com